-- To be eligible for Plan participation, participants generally must be members of the faculty or staff who are employed at 50% duty-time or more, with such level of duty-time expected for five months or more during a calendar year and who is on the regular monthly or biweekly payroll.
+- To be eligible for Plan participation, participants generally must be members of the faculty or staff who are employed at 50% duty-time or more, with such level of duty-time expected for four and a half months or more during a calendar year and who is on the regular monthly or biweekly payroll.
 Participants are eligible to participate in the PURP on the first day of the month coincident with or next following their date of hire.
 Please use the Benefits Eligibility Tool to determine eligibility.

 - Casual employees become a participant on the first day of the month coincident with or next following the completion of an Eligibility Computation Period, defined as the 12-month period beginning on the first day of employment, or reemployment for a rehired employee, and each anniversary thereof, during which the casual employee is credited with 1,000 or more hours of service.
 In addition, casual employees who previously retired from the University and are eligible for medical coverage under the University’s retiree medical plan become a participant in the PURP, regardless of their hours of service, on the first day of the month coincident with or next following the month in which they are rehired.

-- Employees, other than casual employees, who are not eligible to participate in the Plan because they are not employed at 50% duty-time or more, with such level of duty-time expected for five or more months during the year, become participants on the first day of the month coincident with or next following the completion of an Eligibility Computation Period (defined above) during which employees are credited with 1,000 or more hours of service.
+- Employees, other than casual employees, who are not eligible to participate in the Plan because they are not employed at 50% duty-time or more, with such level of duty-time expected for four and a half or more months during the year, become participants on the first day of the month coincident with or next following the completion of an Eligibility Computation Period (defined above) during which employees are credited with 1,000 or more hours of service.
 This assumes the employee is not otherwise excluded from PURP participation.
 Please use the Benefits Eligibility Tool to determine eligibility.

 Participant becomes fully vested in the PURP when they: